banner

 Doc.
 Ing.
 Jan Mertl, Ph.D.

-Executive Editor of ACTA VŠFS
+Editor-in-chief of ACTA VŠFS